-This Program Manager is currently responsible for two of the Regional Traffic Safety Programs.
+This Program Manager is currently responsible for three of the Regional Traffic Safety Programs, and statewide grants with the Alcohol Beverage Control Administration and the Public Service Commission.
+This position also serves as the Distracted Driving Coordinator.
 Funding is 100 percent Federal.